tcrensink/tsar/docs/description.md

 - browse: surface "adjacent" documents;
 - summarize: provide landscape at *collection* level
 - review: spaced repetition, reminders, etc.; push data from docs to your brain
-- reflection\*: guided interaction/"conversation" mode used to revisit ideas, reflect on docs, etc.  Concept incomplete.
+- reflection^\*: guided interaction/"conversation" mode used to revisit ideas, reflect on docs, etc.  Concept incomplete.

 # USE CASES/EXAMPLES
 - **PKR**: You want to fast access to the catelog of knowledge you have acquired over the years.
 TSAR provides search and browse functionality to compile your own wiki and blazing fast interface to search it.